Mark Sampson and Gareth Southgate discuss the characteristics and skills of the future international

 However, winning with England’s development teams is not the ultimate aim.
 The individual development of a young player is always the priority meaning that decisions that aid the development of a future senior England international at the detriment of an isolated result will be taken.
 This long term aim also relates to the impairment specific development and senior squads.

 England Women’s Head Coach, Mark Sampson, and England U16s Head

 Coach, Dan Micciche, discuss the importance of the England DNA

-Our aim is to continually strive to improve our ways of working.
-The content of the England DNA will evolve to reflect the changing trends in the modern game, latest research and new ideas and inputs.
+Aspects of the England DNA will be continually updated and refined to reflect the changing trends in the modern game, the latest research and new ideas and inputs.

 Who we are